Iced tea, iced tea, baby

 How many of you missed the comfort of a fizzy drink or a soda with your meal while on Keto?
 I never did, because I was never a fan of them in the first place, but I was partial to the odd iced tea (or ice tea?) now and then.
 Because I barely ever drank alcohol, iced tea was a safe and tasty fallback option when I went out.
 But I couldn’t do it any longer when I was on Keto because no one ever made it here.
-I decided to right that wrong and put together my own Keto iced tea together – in not one, but three flavours.
+I decided to right that wrong and put together my own Keto/low-carb iced tea together – in not one, but three flavors.

 I’ve used plain black tea bags in this recipe but you can use absolutely any tea you like, from jasmine to Earl Grey to lapsang souchong if you’re feeling like the queen.
-You can even use flavoured teas to dial it up to 11.
+You can even use flavored teas to dial it up to 11.

-I know I keep saying my recipes are endlessly customisable, but it honestly has never been more true than in this Keto iced tea.
-Play with any and all of the flavours you like: think ginger-mint-lemon, strawberry-chamomile, or some floral lemon verbena or hibiscus.
+I know I keep saying my recipes are endlessly customizable, but it honestly has never been more true than in this Keto iced tea.
+Play with any and all of the flavors you like: think ginger-mint-lemon, strawberry-chamomile, or some floral lemon verbena or hibiscus.
 You could even steep lavender in it if you’re feeling particularly fancy.
-If you like plain sweet tea you can simply omit the flavours and let the tea shine through.
+If you like plain sweet tea you can simply omit the flavors and let the tea shine through.
 You can’t go wrong with a lemongrass-kafir lime Thai-inspired combo.
 And if you want to give it an Indian twist, steep it with a couple of cloves, cardamom pods, ginger, a stick of cinnamon, some star anise and a few black peppercorns for masala iced tea!

 And if you’re in the mood for something that’s refreshing but also filling, take a look at my strawberry cheesecake smoothie that’s a tall glass of delicious.
 And honestly, on a cold winter’s day, there’s nothing more warming than a glass of hot Keto masala chai – just don’t ask me to call it chai tea latte!
 If coffee is more… er your cup of tea, I promise you won’t regret this vietnamese egg coffee.
 I know it sounds odd but it tastes like the marriage of a silky custard with a bracing coffee and if you’ve never tried it, you have to give it a go.